MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-phone-system-auto-attendants.md

 - A Microsoft Teams user or a Skype for Business on premise user that is Enterprise Voice-enabled.

 - Another auto attendant that's set up for your organization.
 - Any existing call queue that's set up in your organization.
-To see more about call queues, see [Create a Phone System call queue](/SkypeForBusiness/what-is-phone-system-in-office-365/create-a-phone-system-call-queue).
+To see more about call queues, see [Create a Cloud call queue](/SkypeForBusiness/what-is-phone-system-in-office-365/create-a-phone-system-call-queue).

 ### Business hours and call handling